Kolong-Meja/search-cli/README.md

 ## Keep in mind

-This program is only useful for **find, create, read, and delete**.
+This program is only useful for **find, create, read, write and delete**.
 Apart from that, I have nothing to add.
 I personally will only focus on the main command program, because there are still many things that can be updated in the future.

+## Updates Incoming

+In incoming updates, i will add some new functionality into this CLI tool, for information i will write it below:

+* Publish CLI as a python package on https://pypi.org/
+* Add specific information on App Info feature
+* Add **--path** Options when do execute **--startswith** and **--endswith** Options
+* Add flexibility to **--auto** Options so user can create certain file based on choice
+* Fix all bugs